fabacab/pat-okcupid/README.markdown

 ## Change log

+* Version 0.2.3:
+    * Fixed typo in user interface. :) What?
+I'm human, too.
 * Version 0.2.2:
     * Improve local data handling so as not to rely only on a centralized server.
 * Version 0.2.1: